-Cobalt Steels employ 12 to 50% of Cobalt to significantly increase saturation flux density to about 2.4 Tesla.
-Sometimes Vanadium is added to increase ductility and is known as 2V-Permendur.
+Cobalt Steels employ 12 to 50% of Cobalt to increase the saturation flux density (by ~ 13%) to about 2.4 Tesla.
+Vanadium is added to increase ductility.
 They are sold under a variety of trade names such as Hiperco, Vacodur.
 Some are optimized to deliver superior magnetic properties (and inferior mechanical properties) and vice versa.
 Specific annealing procedures, recommended by a manufacturer, should be used to attain their high flux density capability.
-Those with higher cobalt are rather expensive; they are used in aerospace industry where small size and light weight is more important than cost.
-Those with lower cobalt are less expensive; but their magnetic properties are less attractive.
+Those with higher cobalt are rather expensive; they are used in the aerospace industry where small size and lightweight are more important than cost.
+Those with lower cobalt are less expensive, but their magnetic properties are less attractive.
 For a full list of all grades, click the searchable ‘Steels List’ button on the home page.